csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 From the app's menu, select the *Examples* command, then select one of the listed examples, for example *Xanadu* by Joseph Kung.
-You may then click on the *Start* button to perform the example, or the *Edit* button to view the code for the piece.
-If you want to experiment with the piece, you can use the *Save as...* button to save a copy on your device's file system under a different name.
+You may then click on the *RUN* button to perform the example, or the *EDITOR* tab to view the code for the piece.
+If you want to experiment with the piece, you can use the *Save as...* command to save a copy on your device's file system under a different name.
 You can then edit the piece and save your changes.